mr-raaam/pixedit/README.md

 # Pixio
 Pixio is an Image Editing application(Still Developing) which uses OpenCV library for Image manipulation.
 GUI is made using Tkinter.
-To use this application download the zip file or pull it using git pull command And then move the "Sample" folder (Provided in the repository) to the C:/ drive of your system.
+To use this application download the zip file or pull it using git pull comman And then move the "Sample" folder (Provided in the repository) to the C:/ drive of your system.

 To use Image to text feature install the tesserect engine from the below link: